STANDING UP FOR YOUR RIGHT TO ACCURATE BALLOT LABELS

 Closed

 This case litigated the ballot label of Proposition 5, which ultimately failed in the November 2024 election.
-With co-counsel, HJTA asserted that the Attorney General’s ballot label misled voters by not stating that Proposition 5 would proposed to lower the voter approval threshold for most bonds from 2/3 to 55%.
+With co-counsel, HJTA asserted that the Attorney General’s ballot label misled voters by not stating that Proposition 5 would propose to lower the voter approval threshold for most bonds from 2/3 to 55%.
 It was odd that this information was missing because there were still 10 words available in the 75-word limit, and the title & summary, LAO analysis, and Yes/No statement all included those facts.
 Since the ballot label is the one thing all voters see when voting, the omission was suspicious.

 The Sacramento trial judge agreed.
 She issued an order on August 9, 2024, requiring the Attorney General to include the fact that Proposition 5 would lower the voter approval margin from 2/3 to 55%.
 Respecting the Attorney General’s general discretion, she did not instruct him as to how to include the information, only that he must.
 She found that the lowering of the threshold was Proposition 5’s “chief purpose,” which is required to be stated in the “condensed version” of the measure.